Back to blog

 The contributor mix changed at the same time.
 The share of model development attributed to industry fell from roughly 70% before 2022 to 37% in 2025, while unaffiliated developers grew from 17% to 39% of downloads.

-Sources: Hugging Face, OpenRouter
+Sources: Hugging Face, Mozilla, OpenRouter

 The falling cost of LLM inference